mitul-kalariya/scrapping-webs/README.md

 ### Installation

 Use the command `python setup.py install`.
 This will install the whole package in your virtual environment and you can use the following code and get started.
+### Use of Selenium

+Yes, we used selenium to fetch video URLs.
+To manage the selenium we are using [Web-Driver](https://pypi.org/project/webdriver-manager/) package and we are using `ChromeDriverManager`.

 ### Usage

 You can use the `Crawler` class and its `crawl` method to crawl the data.